In the Czech Lands Fencing Hall, La Salle d’Armes Prague, we fence with the following weapons:

-19th century: French foil and duelling sword, Italian military sabre (Luigi Barbasetti line), bayonet
+19th century: French foil and duelling sword, Italian military sabre (Luigi Barbasetti line), bayonet rifle

-17th – 18th century: French smallsword.
+17th – 18th century: French small sword.

 17th – 18th century: Polish sabre.